visualn/visualn-drupal/README.txt

 VisualN Style
 Config entity that attaches drawer plugins to fields and views.

-There are four types of components: Drawer, Mapper, Adapter and Manager.
+There are four types of components: Drawer, Mapper, Adapter and Builder.
 Drawer can be considered the central place where visualization drawing occurs.
 Each component generally consists of two files - a drupal plugin of a certain type and a js file.
 If needed, css files and other media may be included.
 The logic is as follows: first, plugins prepare/modify html markup and attach js settings and scripts, then js scripts get and prepare data and draw visualization drawings according to those settings.